ganelson/inform/resources/Documentation/Writing with Inform.md

 The escape `*1` is expanded to the value on which the adjective is being tested.
 (This is usually faster than calling a routine, but in case of side-effects, the `*1` should occur only once in the condition, just as with a C macro.)
 To repeat: if in doubt, use the I6 routine method above.

-## Naming Unicode characters

-^^{characters (letters): Unicode (arbitrary symbols): defining new names for} ^^{translates as...+assert+: Unicode characters} ^^{Unicode Character Names / Full Character Names+ext+} ^^{extensions: specific extensions: Unicode Character Names} ^^{extensions: specific extensions: Unicode Full Character Names}

-At one time Inform allowed names to be given to Unicode character values with

-sentences like so:

-	anticlockwise open circle arrow translates into Unicode as 8634. [ Fails to compile ]

-These sentences now throw problem messages, and instead Inform allows exactly those names in the Unicode standard.

 ## Overriding definitions in kits {PM_BadI6Inclusion} {PM_BeforeTheLibrary} {PM_WhenDefiningUnknown} {PM_IncludeInsteadOf}

 ^^{extensions: Inform 6 template layer} ^^{Inform 6 inclusions: Inform 6 template layer} ^^{templates, Inform 6 template layer}